SakshiMemane/Basic-Banking-System/README.md

 # Basic-Banking-System
-Basic-Banking-System  All India Bank The Sparks Foundation Internship Project: Basic Banking System This Web application is used to transfer money between multiple users virtually and also helps to see the transaction details.
+State Bank.
+The Sparks Foundation Internship Project: Basic Banking System This Web application is used to transfer money between multiple users virtually and also helps to see the transaction details.
 This project consist of 10 dummy users.

+TECHNOLOGY STACK:
+Front-end: HTML, CSS, Bootstrap & Javascript
+Back-end: PHP
+Database: MySQL

-TECHNOLOGY STACK: Front-end: HTML, CSS, Bootstrap &amp; Javascript Back-end: PHP Database: MySQL  FLOW OF THE PROJECT:  Home Page > View all Users > Select and View one User > Transfer Money > Select receiver > View all Users > View Transfer History.
+FLOW OF THE PROJECT:  Home Page > View all Users > Select and View one User > Transfer Money > Select receiver > View all Users > View Transfer History.